Browse the Guide:

 Johnson's work and a folder of paintings titled "Experiments with Color."
 Finding

 JOHNSON, JOHN BURGESS (1847-1896).
 LETTER, 1864.
 0.1 cu. ft.
 Massachusetts native; served with the 6th USCT during the Civil War; served in the U.S. Army from 1866 until his death in 1896, eventually reaching the rank of captain.
 Collection contains a letter from Captain John Burgess Johnson to his family while camped near Yorktown, Virginia; details a march made by the 6th U.S. Colored troops from Glouchester Point to relieve Union calvary troops near the Chickahominy River.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-055.

 JOHNSON, JOHN HENRY (1889-1956).
 SCRAPBOOK, 1907-1952.
 0.3 cu. ft.
 Southwest Virginia farmer, businessman and politician, serving in the Virginia House of Delegates (1914-1915) and Virginia Senate (1924-1928).
 Scrapbook containing correspondence from state and national political figures (most notably William Jennings Bryan and other members of the Bryan family), newspaper clippings relating to Johnson family relatives and acquaintances as well as local, state and national history; and ephemera.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-053.

 JOHNSON, MARTHA L. (1803-1886) FAMILY.
 PAPERS, 1821-1882.
 0.5 cu. ft.
 Nineteenth-century matriarch of a Carroll County, Virginia family.
 Correspondence from friends and family members, focusing on themes related to domestic issues, religion, Civil War, medicine, and fashion.
 Also legal and financial papers of Robert C. Johnson, a Carroll County tavern keeper, postmaster, and commissioner of revenue (including Carroll county tax records for 1850); and correspondence of William Lithgow Robinson, a soldier in Company A, 18th Virginia Infantry ("Danville Blues").
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2001-065.

 JOHNSON, PATRICIA GIVENS (1932-1996).
 PAPERS, 1920-1986.
 2.0 cu. ft.
 New River Valley